Opera in Arabic: Original compositions in Arabic

 Egyptian composer Aziz El-Shawan's Antar (1948, based on the life of Antarah ibn Shaddad) and Anas el-Wugood (1970) are on historical themes as are his countrymen Sayed Awad's The Death of Cleopatra, based on the epic poem by Ahmed Shawqi, and Kamel El-Remali's opera Hassan El-Basri, based on the life of Hassan El-Basri.

 Modern Egyptian composer, conductor and Director of Damanhour Opera House in Cairo, Sherif Mohie El Din, has written a couple of operas.
 Miramar first opened in Cairo in 2005, with libretto by renowned poet Sayed Hegab after Naguib Mahfouz's novel of the same name.

 Dutch composer Michiel Borstlap was commissioned by the Emir of Qatar to write the opera Ibn Sina, based on the life of Avicenna, performed in Qatar in 2003.

 Dream She Is, an Arabic opera monodrama for woman's voice (sung by Fadia Tomb El Hage), has been composed in 2008 by Joelle Khoury, a Lebanese composer.
 First played in Beirut by the Belgian chamber orchestra "Fragments ensemble", it was also performed May 4, 2012, at Esterházy Palace, Eisenstadt, Austria, by Kremerata Baltica (founded by Gidon Kremer in 1997) and in Switzerland, by TaG ensemble.

 Among composers of art song in Arabic, Hiba Al Kawas has not composed a full opera in Arabic, but her cycle of five instrumental and three song pieces Rou'ia Fi Maa received its première at the Opéra Bastille in Paris in 2007.

 In July 2009, Daniel Barenboim's Youth Orchestra in Ramallah produced the opera The Sultana of Cadiz (later renamed to Die arabische Prinzessin), based on a pasticcio of music by Juan Crisóstomo Arriaga to a new libretto by Paula Fünfeck after an Arabic fairy tale at Ramallah's Cultural Palace.
 The opera was commissioned and conducted by Anne-Sophie Brüning of the Barenboim-Said Foundation.

 Lebanese composer Iyad Kanaan (1971) composed an opera in three acts entitled Qadmus to an Arabic libretto by Said Akl.

+In 2024, Zarqa Al Yamama, the first grand opera to be produced in Saudi Arabia, premiered in Riyadh.
+The libretto was written in Arabic by the Saudi poet Saleh Zamanan, while the music is by the Australian composer Lee Bradshaw.